zendertv/zender-docs/QUIZ.md

     "answerTime": 10000,
     "hideTime": 15000,
     "description": "Test",
-    "price": 500, <= the amout of prize money "resultsAt": "2018-08-28T15:19:46.402Z", <= indicates if the results have been triggered "title": "Test Quiz"
+    "price": 500, <= the amount of prize money "resultsAt": "2018-08-28T15:19:46.402Z", <= indicates if the results have been triggered "title": "Test Quiz"